29Bhavya/gsoc-issue-tracker-/README.md

 If you have any questions or feedback, feel free to reach out:

-- Project Maintainer: Mudit Jain
+- Project Maintainer: Bhavya Mendiratta
-- Email: muditert34@gmail.com
+- Email: bhavyamendiratta2003@gmail.com

 Happy coding!